BDC Hamburger Icon

 Clover Go

-Clover’s Clover Go mobile credit card reader can accept magnetic stripe (swiped), chip (inserted) and near-field communication (NFC or tapped) cards.
+The Clover Go mobile credit card reader can accept magnetic stripe (swiped), chip (inserted) and near-field communication (NFC or tapped) cards.
 It also supports mobile wallets like Apple Pay, Google Pay and Samsung Pay.
-This compact $49 device connects to your iPhone via Bluetooth and interfaces with the robust Clover Go mobile payment app.
+This compact $199 device connects to your iPhone via Bluetooth and interfaces with the robust Clover Go mobile payment app.

-Our complete review of Clover credit card processing explains more about Clover’s pricing plans for POS systems and credit card processing.
+Our complete review of Clover credit card processing explains more about Clover’s pricing plans and options.

 FYIDid you know

-Some of Clover’s payment processing software includes POS system capabilities to help manage inventory, customer accounts and other parts of your business.
+Some of Clover's payment processing software includes point-of-sale (POS) system features to help manage inventory, customer accounts and other aspects of your business.

 Square Reader

-Square is a credit card facilitator that offers the Square Reader for contactless and chip.
+Square is a credit card facilitator that offers the Square Reader for contactless and chip payments.
 This compact reader utilizes Bluetooth and supports NFC mobile payments like Apple Pay and Google Pay.
-However, it doesn’t support cards with magnetic stripes and chipless cards.
+However, it doesn’t support cards with magnetic stripes or chipless cards.

 The Square Reader costs $59 and interfaces with Square’s POS software, allowing you to view sales transactions, manage inventory, issue digital receipts and manage your customers.
-You’ll pay:
+There are no monthly fees.
+You’ll pay 2.6 percent plus 10 cents per transaction for card-present transactions via the reader.

 Our in-depth review of Square explains how the vendor’s robust free service plan provides businesses with everything they need to accept various payments.